Discoin-Neutrum/.github/profile/README.md

 # Discoin-Neutrum

-_Discoin is a Discord crypto currency based on a bot._
+_Discoin is a cryptocurrency (DSC), specialized on discord through a bot.
+The project was launched in 2020 by Mr. Neutron
+_

 ### Owner 🧭
 MrNeutron#9654